Posted: December 10, 2019

 In this issue:

-Completing your AgriStability program forms each year helps build a financial profile.
-This financial profile provides you with more accurate coverage in the future.
-If a producer does not file annually, there are gaps in the information needed to build the reference margin.
-This will cause delays when processing future program forms.
+If producers do not submit their 2018 program forms by December 31, 2019, they are not eligible to receive benefits for the 2018 program year.
+Completing AgriStability program forms each year helps build a farm’s financial profile.
+If a producer does not file annually, there are gaps in the information needed to build the reference margin and this will cause delays when processing future program forms.

 Individual producers (sole proprietors) must submit their income and expense (tax) information, provided on the T1163 form, to the Canada Revenue Agency (CRA).
 CRA then shares this information with SCIC.
 An individual’s supplemental information (inventories, receivables/deferrals, payables, and purchased inputs) are submitted directly to SCIC.
 Corporations and Co-operatives submit all AgriStability program forms directly to SCIC.

-Program forms can be submitted by fax, mail or email, dropped off in person at any of the 21 SCIC customer service offices across the province.
+Program forms can be submitted using AgConnect or by fax, mail, email or dropped off in person at any SCIC customer service office.

 AgriStability participants can choose to use the secure web-based application, AgConnect, to submit their program forms online.
 Information submitted through AgConnect enters SCIC’s system directly, allowing files to be processed quicker.

 - access your AgriStability information in one place – available online 24/7

 - eliminate the paperwork and tracking multiple files